strideynet/edstats-edmc-plugin/README.md

 8. Close down the settings and click "Update".
 EDStats should now show as "Success".
 It will show '401' if your details were incorrect:
 ![set](https://i.gyazo.com/352a308828a1a37d6bd2af4635612a47.png)

-Should you encounter any difficulties consult me on Discord!
+If you encounter any difficulties consult me on Discord!